dfuse-io/docs/content/eosio/admin-guide/full-deployment.md

 The following element below are placeholder that you will need to  find and replace in the flags provided below.

 - BigTable dsn `bigkv://project-id.bigtable-instance/eos-name-here-trxdb-v1`
-- Merged blocks `gs://acme-blocks/eos-name-here/v3`
+- Merged blocks `gs://acme-blocks/eos-name-here/v1`
-- Search indexes `gs://acme-search-indexes/eos-name-here/v3`
+- Search indexes `gs://acme-search-indexes/eos-name-here/v1`
 - The `etcd` cluster `etcd://etcd-cluster:2379/eos-name-here`
 {{< /alert >}}

+The components presented below are loosly ordered by dependencies, the most low-level dependency listed first climbing to the top of the dependencies tree up to the API level components.

 #### Search